CDCgov/MaRS/docs/index.md

 - **NOTE:** 80% ethanol is hygroscopic.
 That is, when opened the ethanol will both evaporate and absorb water over time.
 Re-use eventually will be at a lower concentration.
 There is also miscibility involved with ethanol and water.
 For example, measuring out 80 mL of ethanol and topping off to 100 mL with water will generate ~65% ethanol.
 Measuring 80 mL ethanol and 20 mL water separately, then combining them will generate ~95 mL of 80% ethanol.
 Make sure to use molecular biology grade water (DNAse, RNase and Protease free).

-**Procedure**

-1. Centrifuge the Library Amplification and Index PCR plate at 280 × g at 20°C for 1 minute to collect condensation, carefully remove seal.

-2. Prepare SPB master mix in a 2 mL tube:
+**Table 11a.
+SPB Master Mix**
 | **Reagent** | **Volume (μl) per sample** |
 | --- | --- |
 | **SPB** | **40.8** |
 | **Molecular grade water** | **44.2** |

 **NOTE:** _It is recommended to increase the number of samples 3-4 to ensure sufficient volume of master mix._

+**Procedure**

+1. Centrifuge the Library Amplification and Index PCR plate at 280 × g at 20°C for 1 minute to collect condensation, carefully remove seal.

+2. Prepare SPB master mix in a 2 mL tube based on **Table 11a** above.

 3. Place sample plate on the magnet for 5 minutes (or until beads have formed a tight pellet).